 When designing learning activities for your course, carefully consider how each activity aids your students in achieving the learning outcomes you've established for the course.

-Learn how to effectively use the technological tools that are available to DePaul faculty.
+Learn more about instructional technological tools that are available to DePaul faculty.

 Reflecting on our work enables us to engage in a process of lifelong learning and incremental improvement in our teaching practices.

 Inclusive teaching practices are beneficial for all students and can be applied in any discipline, field, or teaching and learning context.

 Visit the Instructional Design and Development blog for articles addressing the intersection of technology and learning at DePaul.